meed223/AlmostDefault/README.md

 A tool for upscaling Minecraft textures, making them "less edgy" in the process.
 Based off the [NearlyDefault](https://www.curseforge.com/minecraft/texture-packs/nearlydefault) texture pack, and the algorithm used to create it, by Qwertz19281.

 ## About
-This project has been a learning project for writing rust, so structure / organisation / etc. may not be perfect.
+This project has been a learning project for writing rust, so structure / organisation / etc. may not be perfect

-### ToDo:
-* [ ] Try and clear up any build-warnings
-* [ ] Update fs & resource-code so it can be pointed at a root Minecraft directory (from an unpacked version jar)
-  * [ ] Do Simple-copy colormap folder
-  * [ ] Ignore / Simple-Copy background folder (gui > title > background)
-* [ ] Try and resolve any to-dos
-* [ ] Push initial version to master branch
+It runs as a tool, called from the command-line.
+* `i` or `input` - a target directory.
+The program will recurse through anything here, processing any textures it finds.
+* `o` or `output` - the directory to place processed textures into.
+Any folders inside the target folder, should be replicated here
+* `x` or `scale` - how much to upscale the textures by.
+Currently only accepts 4, 8 or 16

 ### Goals / Planned Features:
 * [x] CLI Argument support for pointing to directories, setting the size to upscale to
 * [x] Generate textures similar to the original
-* [ ] Extend to produce a usable pack - i.e. generate the expected pack structure, pack-info files, etc.
-* [ ] Modify code to be async / multi-threaded, to process several textures at once (*stretch goal*)
+* [ ] Modify code to be async / multi-threaded, to process several textures at once

 ## Acknowledgements
 Thanks again to [Qwertz19281](https://github.com/qwertz19281) for making the original pack and coming up with the script.